craymend/dexcom-php-sdk/README.md

 ```

-You can also echange the refresh token for a new refresh token and access token:
+You can also exchange the refresh token for an access token and new refresh:

 ```php